fyne-io/proposals/drag-and-drop.md

 * Add drag and drop support https://github.com/fyne-io/fyne/issues/142
 * Drag and drop to application icon on macOS https://github.com/fyne-io/fyne/issues/497

-Existing interface provide a minimum capabilities to programmatically start a drug operation and get notified when it complets.
+Existing interface provide a minimum capabilities to programmatically start a drag operation and get notified when it complets.
 This functionality doesn't provide an interface to communicate between widgets within the application nor send/receive drag and drop with other applications.

 ## Architecture / API